leonardoairoldi/leonardoairoldi.github.io/about.md

 ![Team Photo](/assets/images/dynamis-team-photo.jpg)

-When I'm not studying (😅) or messing around with computers and electronics, I love listening to music and play bass, whatching F1 or hanging out and exploring places with my friends.
+When I'm not studying (😅) or messing around with computers and electronics, I love listening to music and play bass guitar, watching F1 or hanging out and exploring places with my friends.

 {% include gallery caption="Some cool pics of my hobbies" %}

 I'm making this website in my free time, to explore and share new things.
-So thanks for checking out!
-Here are some photos of me, follow me on Instagram for more ❤️
+So thanks for checking out! ❤️

 {% include gallery id="gallery2" caption="My wannabe instagram feed" %}